Skip to Content

 Back to top

 Cluster headaches often wake you up at night.
-You may have migraine-like visual disturbances and nausea may come before the attack.
+You may have migraine-like visual disturbances and nausea before the attack.

 Unlike a migraine, you can't lie down with a cluster headache.
-People pace and can't sit still.
+You may pace and feel like you can't sit still.

 The pain:

-• Peaks 5 to 10 minutes after the cluster headache starts.
+• Peaks 5-10 minutes after the cluster headache starts.

-• Stays intense for up to 3 hours.
+• Stays intense for up to three hours.

-• Is only on one side of the head — often at the temple, behind, or around one eye.
+• Is only on one side of your head — often at the temple, behind, or around one eye.

 Other cluster headache symptoms may include: